BohdanKlymov/TicketBookingSystem/README.md

 # Cinema simulation with Python Dictionaries

-This repository contains a small Python project designed to help practice and improve skills with dictionaries (dict).
-The project simulates a mini cinema in the console, allowing users to interact with a simple movie booking system.

-Key features of the project include:
+This project is a fully functional console-based cinema simulation built with Python, focusing on mastering the use of dictionaries (dict) and structured programming.
+The program is organized into two separate files — main.py and methods.py — and uses a function-based architecture, where each user action triggers specific functions.

+## Project Structure

+Main.py – contains the main program logic, user interface flow, and function calls based on user actions.

+Methods.py – contains all core functions responsible for dictionary manipulation, ticket management, and data processing.

+## Core Features

-Adding new movies with available seats and ticket prices
+Add New Movies – Add new movies with customizable seat availability and ticket prices.

-Viewing a list of all movies, including movies added by the user
+View All Movies – Display the complete list of movies, including those added by the user during runtime.

-Booking tickets and showing the total cost for the reservation

-Returning booked tickets and updating the availability

-Storing all movie data in a dictionary that is modified dynamically

-The main goal of this project is to practice working with dictionaries, including adding, updating, and reading nested dictionary data, while building an interactive console application.
+Book Tickets – Reserve seats for a selected movie and automatically calculate the total cost.

+Return Tickets – Cancel existing bookings, update seat availability in real time, and display the total refund amount to the user based on the tickets they return.

+Dynamic Data Storage – All movie-related information is stored and modified within a central dictionary structure.